piersolenski/gatsby-starter/README.md

 `npm run build`

 Gatsby will perform an optimized production build for your site generating static HTML and per-route JavaScript code bundles.

-### Serving

-`npm run build`

-Gatsby starts a local HTML server for testing your built site.